-The proposed project would not create any impacts with respect to: Agriculture and Forestry Resources, Energy Resources, Land Use/Planning, Mineral Resources, Transportation and Wildfire.
-The project would create impacts to other resource areas and mitigation measures have identified for Air Quality, Biological Resources, Cultural Resources, Geology/Soils, Hazards/Hazardous Materials, and Noise.
+The proposed project would not create any impacts with respect to: Agriculture and Forest Resources, Biological Resources, Energy Resources, Hazards and Hazardous Materials, Land Use and Planning, Mineral Resources, Transportation and Wildfire.
+The project would create impacts to other resource areas and mitigation measures have identified for Air Quality, Cultural Resources, Geology and Soils, and Noise.
 Many of the impacts generated by projects are site specific and generally do not influence the impacts on another site.
 All projects undergo environmental review and have required mitigation measures to reduce impacts when warranted.
 These mitigation measures reduce environmental impacts to less than significant levels whenever possible.
-All impacts associated with the proposed project are less than significant with the exception of air quality, biological resources, cultural resources, geology and soils (soil erosion), hazards/hazardous materials, and noise.
+All impacts associated with the proposed project are less than significant with the exception of air quality, cultural resources, geology and soils (erosion), and noise.
 Impacts associated with these issues are less than significant with the incorporation of the identified mitigation measures.
 Therefore, the project's contribution to cumulative impacts would not be cumulatively considerable.